Auhrus/fivem-docker-server/README.md

 #### Detailed description of the `download` variable
 There are 3 ways to use the variable.<br>
-1. Set it to Recommended<br>
+1. Set it to 'recommended'<br>
-	In that case, the version that can be downloaded at the time of container creation via the Recommended button.
+	In that case, the version that can be downloaded at the time of container creation via the "Latest Recommended" button.
 Seen in the picture below.<br>

-2. Set it to optional<br>
+2. Set it to 'optional'<br>
-	In that case, the version that can be downloaded at the time of container creation via the Optional button.
+	In that case, the version that can be downloaded at the time of container creation via the "Latest Optional" button.
 Seen in the picture below.<br>

-3. Insert a link of the desired version<br>
+3. or insert a link of the desired version<br>
    	If you need a specific version of the server, you can also insert the direct link to the desired version file.
 The link will look like this e.g.<br>

 ```html
 https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/6622-d24291cd0e6119311f5b410be6167f6ccdc3e62d/fx.tar.xz
 ```